Persian War (horse): 1972/1973 season

 Despite his deteriorating form, Persian War returned to racing the following season, finishing eleventh to Big Valley in the Newent Handicap Hurdle at Cheltenham, then fifth in the Broadway Hurdle at the same track in January.

 Alper proposed that the horse be tried over fences, which led to a falling out with Dennis Rayson, and Jack Gibson being appointed as Persian War’s sixth and final trainer.
 An injured leg ruled him out for the season before he could run in a chase.

 Retirement

 In 1974, Persian War was being trained to run in the County Hurdle, when a bruised leg spelled his retirement at age eleven.
 From fifty-one races over hurdles, he won eighteen races and was second and third nine times each.
 He retired to Genesis Green Stud, where he lived until his death in 1984 aged 21.
 His heart is buried beneath a headstone raised by Henry Alper who also co-authored a book on Persian War.

 The Grade 2 Persian War Novices’ Hurdle is run in his honour at Chepstow and features Monsignor, Reve De Sivola, and Silviniaco Conti on its roll of honour.

 Assessment

 In their book A Century of Champions, John Randall and Tony Morris described Persian War as "the greatest hurdler ever seen up until that time", and rated him 180, just 2 lbs behind their highest rated hurdler Night Nurse.

+Pedigree

+Persian War is inbred 3S x 5D to the stallion Blandford, meaning that he appears third generation on the sire side of his pedigree, and fifth generation (via Blue Skies) on the dam side of his pedigree.